-Recently I became a Turkish Citizen as you may have already read about and when I applied for my Turkish Citizenship I decided to change my name to my Turkish Name.
-The main reason behind of this is because my full name was making life very complicated.
+Recently I became a Turkish Citizen, as you may have already read about, and when I applied for my Turkish Citizenship I decided to change my name to my Turkish Name.
+The main reason behind this is because my full name was making life very complicated.

 I met my husband on holiday and one day when I was sitting on the beach he came a long with a toy donkey.
 I was baffled at the time why he would give me a donkey.
-Was it the cloestes thing he could get to a horse, know my love of horses or was it because be stubborn and had been very stubborn about dating my husband?
-Still I couldn’t put my finger on it and I just knew there was some hidden meaning or joke.
+Was it the closest thing he could get to a horse, knowing my love of horses or was it because I can be stubborn and had been very stubborn about dating my husband?
+Still, I couldn’t put my finger on it and I just knew there was some hidden meaning or joke.

 Then my Mother in Law for whatever reason asked again what my name was and it was repeated that it was Kerry.

 At that she gasped and I sat wondering why my name was causing such concern.
 I looked at my now husband for an explanation and he said that my name had a different meaning in Kurdish.